EZman1/MediatorExample/README.md

 # Mediator Pattern in C# with CQRS
 The mediator pattern is a behavioral design pattern that allows objects to communicate with each other without being tightly coupled.
-In the context of CQRS (Command Query Responsibility Segregation), the mediator pattern is commonly used to handle communication between commands and their respective handlers.
+In the context of CQRS (Command Query Responsibility Segregation), the mediator pattern is commonly used to handle communication between requests and their respective handlers.
 ## What is CQRS?
 CQRS is an architectural pattern that separates the read and write operations of an application into separate paths.
 This separation allows for better scalability, performance, and maintainability of the application.
-In a CQRS architecture, commands are responsible for modifying the state of the system, while queries are responsible for retrieving data from the system.
+In a CQRS architecture, **commands** are responsible for modifying the state of the system, while **queries** are responsible for retrieving data from the system.
 ## What is the Mediator Pattern?
 The mediator pattern is a behavioral design pattern that promotes loose coupling between objects.
 It involves creating a mediator object that encapsulates the communication between a set of objects.
 Each object communicates with the mediator rather than with other objects directly.
 This allows for greater flexibility and decoupling between objects.
 In simple terms, the mediator pattern establishes a communication channel between objects and promotes encapsulation of interactions between objects.
 Instead of direct communication between objects, they communicate through a mediator object.
 This allows for decoupling of objects and improves maintainability of the codebase.
 ## Mediator Pattern with CQRS
-In the context of CQRS, the mediator pattern is commonly used to handle communication between commands and their respective handlers.
-The mediator is responsible for receiving commands, identifying the appropriate handler for the command, and invoking the handler.
+In the context of CQRS, the mediator pattern is commonly used to handle communication between requests and their respective handlers.
+The mediator is responsible for receiving requests, identifying the appropriate handler for the command, and invoking the handler.
 The handler then performs the required action and returns the result to the mediator.
-The mediator pattern is particularly useful in CQRS architectures because it promotes loose coupling between commands and their respective handlers.
-This allows for greater flexibility in handling commands and makes it easier to add new commands to the system.
+The mediator pattern is particularly useful in CQRS architectures because it promotes loose coupling between requests and their respective handlers.
+This allows for greater flexibility in handling requests and makes it easier to add new requests to the system.
 The following is an example implementation of the mediator pattern in C# with CQRS:

 ## Query example